caltechlibrary/newt/newtgenerator.1.md

 # GENERATOR

-Currently three types of generators are being implemented in the 2nd Newt Protoype.
+Currently three types of generators are being implemented in the 2nd Newt Prototype.
 This parameter lets you set which one you are using.
 It is required.
 Each generator type may accept more options.
 The Postgres SQL generator, "postgres", can generate three different SQL files, setup.sql, models.sql and models_test.sql.

 # MODELS and ACTION

-The Mustache generator needs to know which model and for what CRUD-L operation you require a template generatored.
+The Mustache generator needs to know which model and for what CRUD-L operation you require a template generated.
 MODEL should match on of the model id values in the models property of the Newt YAML.
 The ACTION needs to be one of the following, "create", "read", "update", "delete", or "list".

 # EXAMPLES

-In this example we use the models described below to generate the configuration file and SQL file need to boostrap Postgres+PostgREST.
+In this example we use the models described below to generate the configuration file and SQL file need to bootstrap Postgres+PostgREST.

 ~~~
 newtgenerator people.yaml postgres setup >setup.sql
 newtgenerator people.yaml postgres models >models.sql
+newtgenerator people.yaml postgres models_test >models_test.sql
 newtgenerator people.yaml postgrest >postgrest.conf

 newtgenerator people.yaml mustache create >create_people.tmpl